One VLM to Keep it Learning: Generation and Balancing for Data-free Continual Visual Question Answering: Introduction

 \textit{In the era of VLMs, can we exploit their generative language model to generate data samples?} In this work, we explore this direction, instead of relying on additional models.
 We propose \textbf{\OURMODEL}, the first data-free method that leverages the language module of a VLM to address VQACL by generating question-answer pairs to mimic old tasks.
 Specifically, we generate questions and pseudo-answers about previous tasks by conditioning on the current visual data at hand.
 Crucially, the lack of diversity of questions related to the same task leads to generation collapse to data frequently occurring questions, inhibiting the VQA model capabilities (as shown in Fig.~\ref{fig:teaser}).
 To mitigate this problem, we balance the generated multimodal data: we initially learn to categorize the questions that are posed during learning new tasks and later categorize generated data accordingly.
 Hence, the rehearsal buffer is re-sampled ensuring that training data and generated question type distributions align.

 We evaluate \OURMODEL{} on continual learning VQA benchmarks, namely VQACL-VQAv2~\citep{zhang2023vqacl} and CLOVE-function~\citep{lei2023symbolic} and compare the proposed approach with respect to state-of-the-art and continual learning baselines.
 Results show a large margin improvement on all considered settings among data-free methods.
-We also provide thorough analysis for each proposed element and verify our proposed method can achieve real-data alike distribution in the Q\&A generation, being effective with less memory buffer.

 To summarize, our contributions are three-fold: \begin{itemize} \item We propose the first data-free method for VQACL, leveraging the language model inherent in VLMs to generate pseudo-rehearsal data, achieving the best performance among data-free methods on VQACL-VQAv2~\citep{zhang2023vqacl} and CLOVE-function~\citep{lei2023symbolic}. \item We propose to jointly learn a task-specific projection module for generating question-answer pairs conditioned on images of the current task, to then synthesize data for the the rehearsal buffer. \item We propose a novel and effective pseudo-rehearsal balancing module to mitigate the skewed distribution of the VLM-generated question types. \end{itemize}